Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-grid/index.md

 ## fr Unit

-So we last left off with a grid that looks pretty good.
-We had nice organized content in two columns with four sized rows, nicely centered in our page.
-Then, we added gutters which fixed the problem of condensed content but created a whole new problem, OVERFLOWING COLUMNS!
+- So we last left off with a grid that looks pretty good.

+- We had nice organized content in two columns with four sized rows, nicely centered in our page.

+- Then, we added gutters which fixed the problem of condensed content but created a whole new problem, OVERFLOWING COLUMNS!

-This is no good.
+- This is no good.
 This is no good at all.

-So it looks like we need something like a dynamic column measurement.
-Some way to say we want two columns that should be equal and not be affected by the size of our gutters.
+- So it looks like we need something like a dynamic column measurement.

+- Some way to say we want two columns that should be equal and not be affected by the size of our gutters.

-If the title didn't give it away, it's the `fr` (fraction) unit.
-This unit does exactly that.
+- If the title didn't give it away, it's the `fr` (fraction) unit.

+- This unit does exactly that.
 Let's see it in action.

 !SLIDE

-`fr` is used the same way we were using our `px` measurements in our earlier example.
-So, let's change the code to use this new unit instead.
+- `fr` is used the same way we were using our `px` measurements in our earlier example.

+- So, let's change the code to use this new unit instead.

+- Add the following code to your styleTwo.css page.

+- Select save all, then select Google Chrome.

 ```css
 .container {